 California requires that preliminary notices contain particular details about the project.
 Typically, California requires that general contractors, subcontractors, material suppliers, equipment lessors, design professionals, laborers, and any other party who wishes to protect the right to file a mechanics lien send this notice.

-To download a free California Preliminary 20 Day Notice form template, click the button below.
+Download a free California Preliminary 20 Day Notice form template which includes the California Lien & Notice Fact Sheet.

 For more information on the California Preliminary 20 Day Notice, check out the following articles.

 - Securing Lien Rights in California: A Fact Sheet